Around the Horn: The set

 The original set was in the same Atlantic Video complex as the set for Pardon the Interruption.
 It featured the host's desk with the point triggers and mute buttons.
 The judge of the show scores four panelists, that are shown on four different screens.
 Behind the host's desk was a map of the contiguous United States of America with the cities the sportswriters on the show appeared from.
 The map, divided into time zones, displayed the names of five newspapers representing each time zone.
 The Los Angeles Times represented the Pacific Time Zone, the Denver Post the Mountain Time Zone, the Dallas Morning News and Chicago Sun-Times both represented the Central Time Zone, and the Boston Globe represented the Eastern Time Zone.
 This was to create a regionally biased discussion, but this was later phased out.

 When panelist Woody Paige was based in New York, the logo of Cold Pizza was added to the Eastern Time Zone side of the map as Paige also appeared on that program.
 Eventually, the logo of the Boston Globe was replaced by the word "Boston" as many of the contributors from Boston were no longer writing for the Globe.
-The map was eventually revised in this way for the other cities on the map, but there cities of other contributors were not added to the board (possibly due to a lack of space) before the map was removed.
+The map was eventually revised in this way for the other cities on the map, but the cities of other contributors were not added to the board (possibly due to a lack of space) before the map was removed.
 Panelists still appear from left to right as on a map of the United States, from the westernmost on the left to the easternmost on the right.

 On September 27, 2010, Around the Horn and Pardon the Interruption began broadcasting in high definition and moved from the Atlantic Video complex to facilities in the ABC News Washington bureau, where high definition sets were built for both shows.
 In 2014, Reali relocated to New York, with a studio built in ABC's Times Square Studios.
 In 2018, in conjunction with the conclusion of Reali's work on Good Morning America, the show moved to ESPN's South Street Seaport Studios with an enhanced set featuring augmented reality.

 Each panelist appears either in the offices of their newspaper, in front of a screen representing the city in which they are located, or in another studio.
 Dallas, Denver, and Los Angeles (when Bill Plaschke is appearing) still use their newspaper offices as studio space while Washington, Miami, Chicago, and Boston each have their own screens.
 (Los Angeles employs this as well when J.A.
 Adande is a panelist.)
 Newspaper office space is rarely used in today's iteration.